Peterabsolon/react-mobx-starter/README.md

 # React MobX Starter

-Very opinionated starter project for building apps with React, MobX and Typescript
+Opinionated starter project for building apps with React, MobX and Typescript

 ## Tech